Valencia is a wonderful city and one I would definitely recommend!

 4. Ciutat Vella (Old Town)

 Old Town is the perfect starting point for your city sightseeing.
 This is where most of the historical attractions are.
 The cobbled streets and wonderful architecture give one a feel of the influence the many occupiers had on the city.
-This is said to be the oldest part of Valencia, which was founded by the Romans over 2100 years ago.

 5. Mercado Central